 So.
 Much.
 Green.
 I hate to have favourites (OK, I love to have favourites, that is what this whole blog is about) – my visit to the Jatiluwih Rice Terraces was hands down my favourite trip in Bali.

 These UNESCO Heritage terraces are one of the most impressive sights on the island.
 Take the time to go on a hike through the terraces and you’ll be rewarded with unbelievable views the tourists rarely get to see.

 West Bali – Best Area to Stay in Bali for Near Total Seclusion

 Western Bali is one of the least visited areas of the island.
 It’s probably best-known for being the home of the West Bali National Park – the region also boasts several black sand beaches and nearly zero crowds.

-Although West Bali may have fewer touristy attractions than some other areas on the island, it’s a cool place to spend a few days (or a few weeks) just kicking back and exploring the beautiful surrounds.
+Although West Bali may have fewer touristy attractions than some other areas on the island, it’s a cool place to spend a few days (or a few weeks) just kicking back, enjoying the snorkelling and exploring the beautiful surrounds.

 Best Places to Stay in West Bali